Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Detailed Result Section

-\textbf{Table~\ref{tab:gpt-3.5-likelihood} in SAI direction:} In ageism bias with SAI direction, we can see that the positive-to-positive likelihood (PPL) is 71.63\% while the positive-to-negative likelihood (PNL) is 17.97\%, which means the GPT model is more inclined to select positive attributes (e.g., efficient, creative, etc.) in response to younger age (e.g., 26 years old, 28 years old, etc.) and less inclined to select negative attributes in response to younger age.
-Also, in ageism bias with SAI direction, the negative-to-negative likelihood (NNL) is 31.64\%, which means the GPT model is also selecting negative attributes in response to older age (e.g., 65 years old, 68 years old, etc.).
-Given the values of PNL and NNL, it is evident that the GPT model favors negative attributes more when dealing with older individuals compared to younger ones.
-So, we can say that there exists an ageism bias in the GPT model.
-When we observe the beauty bias, we can say that there is a very strong association of beauty bias in the GPT model.
-The PNL and NNL of beauty bias are 8.28\% and 65.82\% respectively, which means that the GPT model selects negative attributes more when dealing with negative appearance (e.g., unattractive, etc.).
+For ageism bias in Table~\ref{tab:gpt-4-likelihood}, we can see that the positive-to-positive likelihood (PPL) is 75.82\% while the positive-to-negative likelihood (PNL) is 2.84\%, which means the GPT-4 is more inclined to select positive attributes (e.g., efficient, creative, etc.) in response to younger age (e.g., 26 years old, 28 years old, etc.) and less inclined to select negative attributes in response to younger age.
+The negative-to-negative likelihood (NNL) is 16.82\%, which means the GPT-4 is also selecting negative attributes in response to older age (e.g., 65 years old, 68 years old, etc.).
+Given the values of PNL and NNL, it is evident that GPT-4 favors negative attributes more when dealing with older individuals compared to younger ones.
+So, we can say that there exists an ageism bias in the GPT-4.
+For ageism bias, we also see the same kind of trends for PaLM-2 in Table~\ref{tab:palm-likelihood}, Llama-2 in Table~\ref{tab:llama-likelihood}, and GPT-3.5 in Table~\ref{tab:gpt-3.5-likelihood}.
+But for Mistral in Table~\ref{tab:mistral-likelihood}, this difference is less compared to other models and is not statistically significant.

+When we observe the beauty bias, we can say that there is a very strong association of beauty bias in all of these models.
+In Table~\ref{tab:gpt-3.5-likelihood}, the PNL and NNL of beauty bias are 5.06\% and 79.22\% respectively, which means that the GPT-3.5 selects negative attributes more when dealing with negative appearance (e.g., unattractive, etc.).
 The same thing is also happening for beauty bias with professions.
-Different values of beauty bias in professions suggest that the GPT model selects negative attributes (e.g., security guard, taxi driver, etc.) more when dealing with negative appearance.
-In the same way, the PPL of institutional bias is 78.06\%, which is comparatively high.
-Also, the NNL and PNL of institutional bias suggest that the GPT model chooses negative attributes more when dealing with community colleges.
-Similarly, for nationality bias, the GPT model picks negative attributes more when dealing with poor countries.
+Different values of beauty bias in professions suggest that GPT-3.5 selects negative attributes (e.g., security guard, taxi driver, etc.) more when dealing with negative appearance.
+We can see the similar trend like GPT-3.5 in all other models.
+In Table~\ref{tab:gpt-4-likelihood}, for GPT-4, we see that PNL for beauty bias is 0\%, which really indicates how much biased it is.

+In the same way, in Table~\ref{tab:gpt-4-likelihood}, the PPL of institutional bias is 90.54\%, which is comparatively high compared to other models.
+The NNL and PNL of institutional bias suggest that GPT-4 chooses negative attributes more when dealing with community colleges.
+We also see the same kind of trends for GPT-3.5 in Table~\ref{tab:gpt-3.5-likelihood}, PaLM-2 in Table~\ref{tab:palm-likelihood}, Llama-2 in Table~\ref{tab:llama-likelihood}, and Mistral in Table~\ref{tab:mistral-likelihood}.
+But for Mistral, this difference is less compared to other models.